|The dramatic terrain - the join between two tectonic plates|

 Except, it can, according to new experimental research from Caltech.

-The work, appearing in the journal Nature on May 1, shows how the earth can split open -- and then quickly close back up -- during earthquakes along thrust faults.
+The work, appearing in the journal Nature, shows how the earth can split open -- and then quickly close back up -- during earthquakes along thrust faults.

 Thrust faults have been the site of some of the world's largest quakes, such as the 2011 Tohoku earthquake off the coast of Japan, which damaged the Fukushima nuclear power plant.
 They occur in weak areas of the earth's crust where one slab of rock compresses against another, sliding up and over it during an earthquake.